How to identify the microbes that contaminate my fire sprinkler system?

 Microbiologically Influenced Corrosion (MIC) refers to corrosion caused by the presence and activities of microorganisms—microalgae, bacteria, and fungi.
 While microorganisms do not produce unique types of corrosion, they can accelerate corrosion reactions.
 Microbial action has been identified as a contributor to rapid corrosion of metals and alloys exposed to soils; seawater, distilled water, and freshwater; crude oil, hydrocarbon fuels, and process chemicals; and sewage.
 Many industries and infrastructure are affected by MIC, including fire protection systems.

 MIC is a complex problem involving various aspects of materials science, electrochemistry, and microbiology that necessitates the involvement of scientists and engineers from various disciplines to take on this challenge.
 Also, the potentially large number of microbial types and activities involved challenges us to develop better mechanistic understandings of how these microorganisms and activities influence corrosion processes.
 The traditional understanding of MIC involves the formation of a biofilm that provides a niche for corrosive microorganisms to proliferate.
 Recent research has demonstrated that metal surfaces alone can produce redox, oxygen, and nutrient gradients without an established biofilm.
-Many treatment mitigation and monitoring strategies operate under the assumption that a substantial biofilm presence exists.
+Many treatment mitigations and monitoring strategies operate under the assumption that a substantial biofilm presence exists.

-MIC is identified by evaluating the physical conditions, chemical composition of the water, microbiology, and metallurgy of the fire sprinkler system.
+MIC is identified by evaluating the physical conditions, the chemical composition of the water, microbiology, and metallurgy of the fire sprinkler system.
 The integration of this data is what ultimately determines the extent to which MIC may be contributing to the observed corrosion.
 Therefore, the techniques used to identify MIC are varied and cross-disciplinary and require expertise in materials, corrosion, microbiology, chemical treatment, and asset operations.
 Although microbiological conditions are only one piece of the MIC puzzle, the counting of viable bacteria has historically received the most emphasis.
-Serial dilution using liquid culture media, has been the predominant method used to identify viable bacteria.
+Serial dilution using liquid culture media has been the predominant method used to identify viable bacteria.

 The type (formulation) of the culture medium and incubation temperature determines the numbers and types of microorganisms that will grow.
 Since no culture medium can approximate the complexity of a natural environment, liquid culture provides favorable growth conditions for the natural microbiological population under ideal circumstances.

 Since microorganisms are ubiquitous, and some are capable of life in even the most extreme environments, the greatest challenge is determining the degree to which MIC contributes to corrosion in conjunction with other relevant corrosion mechanisms.
 For example, biofilms that increase MIC susceptibility in fire sprinkler systems often occur where the fluid velocity is low enough to promote water accumulation and solid particle deposition.
-Deposit or sediment buildup create (UDC) Under Deposit Corrosion mechanisms, where the concentration of cells will occur.
+Deposit or sediment buildup creates (UDC) Under Deposit Corrosion mechanisms, where the concentration of cells will occur.
 Distinguishing the relative contributions of the biofilm and concentration of cells, for example, the corrosion threat assessment for MIC should be conducted to support the establishment of mitigation measures that are likely to have the greatest benefit.

 The different types of bacteria associated with MIC in fire sprinkler systems are:

-- Aerobes (AERO) – Aerobic bacteria grow and live in the presence of oxygen, and are a diverse group that include slime-formers and low nutrient bacteria (see below).
+- Aerobes (AERO) – Aerobic bacteria grow and live in the presence of oxygen, and are a diverse group that includes slime-formers and low nutrient bacteria (see below).
 Aerobes are important to MIC because they produce extracellular polymers (“slime”) that bind cells to the surface and trap particulates, forming deposits.
 Aerobic slimes also regulate what permeates the deposit.
 Aerobes use oxygen, preventing it from reaching the underlying surface which creates an ideal site for anaerobic bacterial growth (such as APB and SRB) and involvement of these bacteria in MIC.

-- Anaerobes (ANA) – There are both obligate anaerobes, which cannot grow in the presence of oxygen and may be killed by oxygen, and facultative anaerobes, which are capable of growing in the presence or absence of oxygen.
+- Anaerobes (ANA) – There are both obligate anaerobes, which cannot grow in the presence of oxygen and maybe killed by oxygen, and facultative anaerobes, which are capable of growing in the presence or absence of oxygen.
 Anaerobes include slime and acid-formers and help create conditions under which other MIC-related microbes, such as sulfate-reducing bacteria, can flourish.

 - Iron-Related Bacteria (IRB) are a species of bacteria that converts soluble iron ions (ferrous) to insoluble iron ions (Ferric).
 IRB is very common due to the steel piping environment of a fire sprinkler system.
 This species of bacteria are identified as Aerobic and Anaerobic in nature.
-The reduction of oxygen in a fire sprinkler systems may limit the aerobic species development.
+The reduction of oxygen in fire sprinkler systems may limit aerobic species development.
 The Anaerobic species require a similar remediation option of pipe replacement or a chemical cleaning and treatment program to remove this corrosion threat.

 Common strategies for internal MIC mitigation in fire sprinkler systems include chemical cleaning and chemical treatment.
-Chemical cleaning can be effective in removing deposits/biofilm that promote MIC.
+Chemical cleaning can be effective in removing deposits/biofilm that promotes MIC.
 A further benefit of removing deposits is increasing the effectiveness of chemical treatment by allowing the chemical to reach the exposed metal surface.
 Chemical treatment is typically performed using corrosion inhibitors (some with the added benefit of a biostatic tendency), and combinations of these chemicals.